wasabirobby/wasabi_halloween/README.md

+# WILL BE ADDING TRICK-OR-TREATING TO THIS WITHIN 24 HOURS

 # wasabi_halloween

 This resource was created as a free fun script to equip a jack-o-lantern candy basket to your hand with usable item.
-May add additional features like trick-or-treating.

 ## Features:
 - Usable jack-o-lantern